AnnaMalaschenko/TLab1---Innovation-House-Fellowship/hr_data_pipeline/results/writeup.md

 b) Explain how the extreme value affects the range.
-The extreme value would have us think that the numbers are widely varied and can be found between 68 - 180, but most numbers are in fact between 68-75.
-The single outlier can make us think there are values above 75 other than the single outlier.
+# The extreme value would have us think that the numbers are widely varied and can be found between 68 - 180, but all but one are in fact between 68-75.
+The single outlier results in a calculated range which can make us think there are values above 75 other than the single outlier.

 c) Identify a different statistic that would better represent the typical variability of the dataset.
 Why would this measure be better?
-The inter quartline ranges can better help us understand the variability because they use middle values, meaning they capture the variability within the main body of the dataset, without including outliers.
+# The interquartline range can better help us understand the variability because it capctures the middle 50% of the dataset without including the outliers.